RabihSassouh/EverAfter_Elegance/README.md

    ```js
    const API_KEY = 'ENTER YOUR API';
    ```
+5. npm run dev

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Ever After Elegance locally and explore its features.